Setup OpenVPN Server on AWS EC2

 the openvpn service status output

-Step 4: Enable NAT for Internet Access
+Step 4: Enable Split Tunnel (NAT) for Internet Access

 Now, if you establish the VPN connection from the local machine, you can only access the particular AWS private network.